pinindajin/ts-service-practice/README.md

 This will be useful for testing in CI.

+## Environment Variables

+- `NODE_ENV`: (default development) The execution environment.
+Must be one of `'production','staging','development','test','stage','prod','dev'`
+- `PORT`: (default 3030) Port that the service will listen on.
+- `DB_HOST`: Hostname for Postgres database.
+- `DB_NAME`: Default database to connect to.
+- `DB_USERNAME`: User for connecting to Postgres database.
+- `DB_PASS`: Password for connecting to Postgres database.
+- `DB_PORT`: Port for connecting to Postgres database.
+- `SSL_CERT`: A base64 encoded string of the contents of your ssl certificate for the Postgres database you are connecting to.
+- `DB_MAX_RETRY_COUNT`: (default 10) The max number of times the service will attempt to retry connecting to the Postgres database on a failed connection.
+- `DB_RETRY_SLEEP`: (default 9000) The time in milliseconds between retry attempts for connecting to the Postgres database.

 ## Gotchas

 If you want to set up `docker-compose` to work against a database with SSL you will need to define `SSL_CERT` in the `environment` block of your compose file.
 This will need to be the base64 contents of your cert.